MrFool07/MrFool_OS/README.md

-# MrFool_OS
+# Reader_Writer(Simple...)
-All the easier, better and new codes for OS Problems

-Here the aim is to have simple and easy codes for complicated problems...
+Here, the codes present do not use mutex or such.
+Only binary semaphores...